Middlesbrough railway station: Durham Coast Line

-As of the May 2021 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
+The station is served by an hourly service between Newcastle and Middlesbrough, with an additional two-hourly semi-fast service operating on weekdays and Saturdays.
 Most trains continue to Hexham (or Carlisle on Sunday) and Nunthorpe.
 Two trains per day (three on Sunday) continue to Whitby.

-Rolling stock used: Class 156 Super Sprinter and Class 158 Express Sprinter

 Esk Valley Line

-Following the May 2021 timetable change, the station is served by an hourly service between Middlesbrough and Nunthorpe, with two trains per day (excluding Sunday) continuing to Battersby, and six per day (four on Sunday) continuing to Whitby.
-Most trains continue to Newcastle via Hartlepool.
+The station is served by an hourly service between Middlesbrough and Nunthorpe, with two trains per day (excluding Sunday) continuing to Battersby, and six per day (four on Sunday) continuing to Whitby.
+Most trains continue to Newcastle, via Hartlepool.

-Rolling stock used: Class 156 Super Sprinter and Class 158 Express Sprinter

 Tees Valley Line

-As of the May 2021 timetable change, the station is served by two trains per hour between Saltburn and Darlington via Middlesbrough, with one train per hour extending to Bishop Auckland.
+The station is served by two trains per hour between Saltburn and Darlington, via Middlesbrough, with one train per hour extending to Bishop Auckland.
 An hourly service operates between Saltburn and Bishop Auckland on Sunday.

-Rolling stock used: Class 156 Super Sprinter and Class 158 Express Sprinter

 TransPennine Express

-As of the December 2022 timetable change, the station is served by an hourly service between Saltburn and Manchester Airport via York.
-Most services run via Yarm, with the exception of one early morning arrival which travels via Darlington.